SavageLM/holbertonschool-shell/basics/README.md

 4-listmorefiles when executed will list current directory contents inlong form, including hidden files.

-stfilesdigitonly when executed will list current directory contens inlong for, including hidden files, with user and group ID displayed numerically.
+5-listfilesdigitonly when executed will list current directory contens in long form, including hidden files, with user and group ID displayed numerically.

+6-firstdirectory when executed creates a directory named my_first_directory in the /tmp/ directory.